 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Alterna Savings' consolidated net income is exposed to interest rate risk because of the mismatches in maturities and interest rate types (fixed vs. variable) of its financial assets and financial liabilities.
 Alterna Savings' interest rate risk objective is to maximize interest margin while complying with the approved interest rate risk policy limits.
 Alterna Savings uses derivatives such as interest rate swaps to manage interest rate risk.
 Interest rate risk is managed in accordance with the Structural Risk Management Policy.
 This policy is reviewed and approved annually by the Board.
 Alterna Savings' (unconsolidated parent entity) reports the interest rate risk against policy limits to the Asset Liability Committee ("ALCO") on a monthly basis and the Board on a minimum quarterly basis.

 Alterna Savings' (unconsolidated parent entity) maximum tolerance exposure to short-term interest rate risk over 12 months is restricted to 3% of average forecasted net interest income with a 95% confidence level.
 Its maximum tolerable exposure to interest rate risk is restricted to a 7% decline in the market value of equity as a limit to mitigate long-term interest rate risk.
-As at December 31, 2021, the results for these measures were 0.30% (2020 - 0.06%) and -2.47% (2020 - 0.98%), respectively.
+As at December 31, 2022, the results for these measures were 2.16% (2021 - 0.30%) and -4.82% (2021 - -2.47%), for short-term interest rate risk and long-term interest rate risk respectively.